-OpenCart is great if you want to host your own store for more control and customization, but don’t want something quite as complex and resource-hungry as Magneto.
-While I haven’t used OpenCart (as it wasn’t available when I started), I think it’s one of the best choices among the existing open source PHP powered shopping carts.
+OpenCart is great if you want to host your own store for more control and customization, but don’t want something quite as complex and resource-hungry as Magento.
+While I haven’t used OpenCart (it wasn’t available when I started), I think it’s one of the best choices among the existing open source PHP-powered shopping carts.
 It’s clean, simple and has a decent feature set.
 There are lots of options in this space – osCommerce, X-Cart & Zencart (which I used to launch my first eCommerce site), but I think OpenCart is the most compelling.

 eCommerce Web Services

 WorldWideBrands is one of the largest drop shipping databases available.
 The $299 lifetime membership isn’t cheap but it’s a worthwhile investment, especially if you plan to start multiple businesses.
 A World Wide Brands membership was my first major investment when jumping into eCommerce, and I’ve used it numerous times over the years.
 Apart from finding suppliers for a specific product, it’s also a great place to brainstorm new niche and business ideas.

 Zendesk acts as a central repository for all of your customers service issues and is extremely customizable.
 You can create automated replies to common queries, assign specific issues to certain agents, and track the entire history of a customer’s interaction with your team.
 I’ve used it for years and have been impressed with their product and support.